 Dividends received on significant holdings are exempt from corporation and trade taxes.
 Portfolio dividends are taxable.
 For corporation tax and trade tax purposes, different qualified portfolio holdings are applicable.
 With respect to corporation tax, a minimum shareholding of at least 10% is required and must be met at the beginning of the calendar year.
-For trade tax purposes, additional requirements need to be fulfilled (e.g. an active income criterion for certain foreign-source dividends) and different rules apply for German-source and foreign-source dividend income from shareholdings of at least 15% (or 10% insofar as the Parent/Subsidiary Directive is applicable).
-Following a decision of the ECJ on 20 September 2018 (C-685/16), according to which the rules for trade tax purposes infringe the free movement of capital (Article 63 TFEU) to the extent that these rules subject a deduction of profits from shareholdings in a company with its management and head office in a non-member state to stricter conditions than a deduction of profits from shareholdings in a non-exempt company governed by national law, it might be expected that the respective rules for trade tax purposes are amended.
+For trade tax purposes, additional or rather different requirements need to be fulfilled (e.g. an active income criterion for certain foreign-source dividends) and different rules apply for German-source and foreign-source dividend income from shareholdings of at least 15% (or 10% insofar as the Parent/Subsidiary Directive is applicable).
+In this context, a scheduled amendment envisages simplified rules, in particular a unified minimum shareholding of at least 15%.

 For corporation tax purposes, 5% of the tax-free gross dividend is added back to taxable income as non-deductible business expenses.
 For dividends exempted for corporation as well as for trade tax purposes, the taxable amount of 5% of the dividends for corporation tax purposes is also taxable for trade tax purposes.